An Exploration of Corporate Accountability, Human Rights and Content Regulation — Part 3

 The multiple issues raised by Facebook’s role in the Rohingya genocide have prompted me to embark on a series of blog posts to explore corporate accountability, human rights and social media platform content regulation.
 In my last post, I explained how U.S. law shields web publishers from liability from suit over content posted by third parties — and that, even absent that shield, litigation is in many ways ill-suited to address the broader issues raised by Facebook’s power in Myanmar.

-But some suits, particular those with human rights claims, can raise awareness and force change by virtue of their moral force — even if they never reach a jury.
+But some suits, particularly those with human rights claims, can raise awareness and force change by virtue of their moral force — even if they never reach a jury.
 Courts, however, in the U.S. and elsewhere, are still grappling with the question of whether, and under what circumstances, international human rights law applies to corporations at all.

 In the United States, the Alien Tort Statute (ATS) serves as the primary vehicle to raise human rights claims against corporations.
 The ATS provides that federal courts have jurisdiction over actions brought by foreign nationals “for a tort only, committed in violation of the law of nations or a treaty of the United States.”
 Thus, under the ATS, people who are not citizens of the United States have access to its federal courts to bring civil suits arising out of wrongful acts that violate the law of nations or a treaty to which the United States is a party.